singsongallalong/singsongallalong.github.io/content/index.md

 <header class="home-hero">
   <h1>Memealogy of Models</h1>
 	<p> A 'genealogical' description of traits (memes) and allied notions that have arisen in the historical development of ML models.
-Memes may only be extracted from papers which contain specific models, rather than being conceived of in the abstract. </p>
+Memes may only be extracted from papers which contain specific models, rather than being conceived of in the abstract.
+The practical utility of this study is to extract a library of empirically-proven schemata from which to build new networks.</p>
 </header>

 {# -------- Recent models (by date) -------- #}